mosip/id-repository/docs/design/handle_support.md

     9. Issue credentials with the handle for each selected handle.
 * There were changes in IDA to support handle as a new IDType and also introduced regex-based handle validation.
 * Changes in `update_identity` API:

-	1. Identify if any handle is selected in the input.
-	2. Check if the selected handles are configured as a HANDLE in `identity_schema`(JSON schema validation).
+	1. selectedHandles not present or selectedHandles is set as null in the request: ( should consider the saved selectedhandles )

+		a.
+Fields to update are marked as handle in the identity schema:
+		 - Check the saved identity object to see if any fields are selected as Handle.
+		 - If any input field is selected as handle in the saved object, update the old value as `DELETE` in the `mosip_idrepo.handle` table.
+And add the new value as handle by considering the previously selectedHandles list in the saved identity object.
-	3. If no handles are selected, proceed with step 6.
+		 - If none of the input fields are selected as handle, proceed with (iii)

+		b.
+Fields to update are NOT marked as handle in identity schema, proceed with (iii)

+	2. selectedHandles present in the request:

+		a. selectedHandles is an empty list:
+		 - Fetch the saved identity object, identify the fields selected as handle previously, and update all the previously selected handles as `DELETE`.
+		 - Proceed with  (iii)

+		b. selectedHandles is not an empty list:
+		 - Ignore unknown non-handle fieldIds in the selectedHandles list, before saving identity object cleanup selectedHanldes list to hold only valid fieldIds.
+		 - Identify unselected handle fieldIds comparing the selectedHandles in the request and the selectedHandles in the saved object.
+		 - update the unselected handles as `DELETE` in the `mosip_idrepo.handle` table.
+   		 - If a fieldId is in the selectedHandles list, but not present in the update identity request, we should us the value from savedObject to create handle.
-	4. If selected, get the salt for the input handles and generate the selected handles salted hash.
+		 - If the valid handle fieldId is found in the selectedHandles list, get the salt for the input handles and generate the selected handles salted hash.
-	5. Follow below operations in `mosip_idrepo.handle` table.
+		    - handle hash does NOT EXIST in the `mosip_idrepo.handle` table, create an entry in handle table.
+		    - handle hash exists for the SAME user then do nothing.
-		a) If the handle is selected and the same handle is mapped to DIFFERENT user then fail the `update_identity` request.
+		    - handle hash exists for the DIFFERENT user then fail the `update_identity` request.
-		b) If the handle is selected and the same handle is mapped to SAME user then do nothing.
+		    - No matter what status the handle entry is in, any new entry with the same handle hash MUST not be allowed.

-		c) If the handle is selected and the handle does NOT EXIST in `mosip_idrepo.handle` table, create entry in handle table.
-		d) If there are any unselected handles (when compared with stored selectedHandles and input selectedHandles), mark the handle status as `DELETE` in the `mosip_idrepo.handle` table.
-	Note: Add `status` column in the `mosip_idrepo.handle` table.
-	6. Update identity data (demo, docs & bio) in the uin table.
+	3. Update identity data (demo, docs & bio) as requested in the input and publish credentials for UIN and all the handles linked to that UIN.

+	Note: selectedHandles is replaced NOT appended in the updateIdentity endpoint.

+* Change in the schema:
+    - Particular fieldId is marked/unmarked as handle in the published schema, until the identity is updated using the new published schema, previously selected handles will be supported.

+* Change in the `mosip_idrepo.handle` table:
+    - Add `status` column in the `mosip_idrepo.handle` table.

-	In CredentialServiceManager, when we fetch the list of handles for a UIN to issue credentials:
+* Changes in Job: In CredentialServiceManager, when we fetch the list of handles for a UIN to issue credentials:
-	1. Issue credential event to be raised if the handle status is `ACTIVATED`.
+    - Issue credential event to be raised if the handle status is `ACTIVATED`.
-	2. If the handle status is `DELETE`, then send `REMOVE_ID` event to IDA and mark the handle status as `DELETE_REQUESTED`.
+    - If the handle status is `DELETE`, then send `REMOVE_ID` event to IDA and mark the handle status as `DELETE_REQUESTED`.
-	Note: If the UIN will be blocked or deactivated, then revoke credentials for all selected handles for a UIN.
+    - If the UIN will be blocked or deactivated, then revoke credentials for all selected handles for a UIN.
-	3. We should change in the IDA to acknowledge `REMOVE_ID` event to identity-service as `REMOVE_ID_STATUS` event.
+    - We should change in the IDA to acknowledge `REMOVE_ID` event to identity-service as `REMOVE_ID_STATUS` event.
 On receiving successful acknowledgment from `REMOVE_ID_STATUS` event, delete the entry from `mosip_idrepo.handle` table.

 ### How is the credential request ID created for handles?